MalayNagda/Convolution-as-Matrix-Multiplication/README.md

 # Convolution as Matrix Multiplication

 Perfomred convolution on an elephant image as a matrix multiplication using a vertical edge filter matrix.
+The reference used for this purpose is- https://github.com/alisaaalehi/convolution_as_multiplication/blob/master/Convolution_as_multiplication.ipynb.

 The vertical edge filter matrix-